emilyBiegas/AngularGroupProject/README.md

-Please visit https://recipeasplease.surge.sh/search-criteria to see the code in action!
+Please visit https://recipeasplease.surge.sh/search-criteria to see this code in action!
 This version includes personal edits I made subsequently to the group project completion.

 # AngularGroupProject